open-mmlab/mmrazor/README.md

 - **Flexibility**

-  Different algorithms, e.g., NAS, pruning and KD, can be incorporated in a plug-n-play manner to build a more powerful system.
+  Different algorithms, e.g., NAS, pruning, and KD, can be incorporated in a plug-n-play manner to build a more powerful system.

 - **Convenience**